Felix Hausdorff: Descriptive set theory, measure theory and analysis

 A significant contribution to the emerging field of functional analysis in the 1920s was Hausdorff's extension of the Riesz-Fischer theorem to $L^p$ spaces in his 1923 work An extension of Parseval's theorem on Fourier series.
 He proved the inequalities now named after him and W.H.
 Young.
 The Hausdorff–Young inequalities became the starting point of major new developments.

 Hausdorff's book Set Theory appeared in 1927.
 This was declared as a second Edition of Principles, but it was actually a completely new book.
 Since the scale was significantly reduced due to its appearance in Goschen's teaching library, large parts of the theory of ordered sets and measures and integration theory were removed.
 In its preface, Hausdorff writes, "Perhaps even more than these deletions the reader will regret the most that, to further save space in point set theory, I have abandoned the topological point of view through which the first edition has apparently acquired many friends, and focused on the simpler theory of metric spaces".

 In fact, this was an explicit regret of some reviewers of the work.
 As a kind of compensation Hausdorff showed for the first time the then-current state of descriptive set theory.
 This fact assured the book almost as intense a reception as Principles, especially in Fundamenta Mathematicae.
 As a textbook it was very popular.
 In 1935 there was an expanded edition published, and this was reprinted by Dover in 1944.
 An English translation appeared in 1957 with reprints in 1962 and 1967.

 There was also a Russian edition (1937), although it was only partially a faithful translation, and partly a reworking by Alexandroff and Kolmogorov.
 In this translation the topological point of view again moved to the forefront.
-In 1928 a review of Set Theory was written by Hans Hahn, who perhaps had the danger of German anti-Semitism in his mind as he closed his discussion with the following sentence:
+In 1928 a review of Set Theory was written by Hans Hahn, who perhaps had the danger of German antisemitism in his mind as he closed his discussion with the following sentence: